In Utah, a limited liability company must have a business name that is unique from other limited liability companies.

 LLC Naming Guidelines in Utah

-To save time, you should always follow the guidelines for LLC names in Utah.
+To save time after a Utah business entity search, you should always follow the guidelines for LLC names in Utah.

 This is an important step because knowing what to use and what not to use when you're choosing an LLC name will help you to reserve the name you want and avoid common pitfalls or even rejection by the Utah Secretary of State.